-Hidden amongst leafy woodland, along the sparkling shores of Derwentwater, Lingholm Kitchen and Walled Garden has quickly become a popular destination for a Lakeland afternoon tea.
-Set within the Lingholm Estate, where Beatrix Potter spent summer holidays as a child, the café has a stunning 100-foot-long glass wall looking down on the octagonal walled garden.
-It was this that the writer and illustrator credited as her original inspiration for Mr McGregor’s Garden in The Tale of Peter Rabbit!
+Hidden amongst leafy woodland, along the sparkling shores of Derwentwater, the Lingholm Kitchen and Walled Garden has quickly become a popular destination for a Lakeland afternoon tea.
+Set within the Lingholm Estate where Beatrix Potter spent summer holidays as a child, the café has a stunning 100-foot-long glass wall looking down on the octagonal walled garden, which the writer and illustrator credited as her original inspiration for Mr McGregor’s Garden in The Tale of Peter Rabbit.

 Served: 12pm – 3.30pm

-One of the more unique places to have afternoon tea in the Lake District, the Lakeside & Haverthwaite Railway near Ulverston serves up four different varieties.
-These can can be enjoyed in their charming little tearoom or on the Victorian platform while watching the magnificent steam trains chug past.
+One of the more unique places to have afternoon tea in the Lake District, the Lakeside & Haverthwaite Railway near Windermere serves up four different varieties which can be enjoyed in their charming little tearoom or on the Victorian platform while watching the magnificent steam trains chug past.

-The traditional and savoury options include freshly made sandwiches, a medley of delicious cakes, and homemade crumbly scones.
-Or you can sample their Hot Afternoon Tea featuring mini burgers, chicken and mozzarella garlic bread, sausage kebab, chips and a shot of homemade soup!
-If you've still got room, follow that with a tier of cakes and scones with lashings of jam and clotted cream!
+The traditional and savoury options include freshly made sandwiches, a medley of delicious cakes, and homemade crumbly scones, or you can sample their Hot Afternoon Tea featuring mini burgers, chicken and mozzarella garlic bread, sausage kebab, chips and a shot of homemade soup, followed by a tier of cakes and scones with lashings of jam and clotted cream.
 Vegetarian and gluten-free choices are also available.